What is mitral valve stenosis?

 Some adults with stenotic mitral valves are asymptomatic, while others can live with mild symptoms for years.
 However, symptoms can appear suddenly and mild symptoms can worsen quickly.
 Symptoms are more common in older patients (aged 40+) and tend to appear or worsen with activities that raise the heart rate.
 Known triggers include physical stress, pregnancy, and infection.

-Mitral stenosis symptoms may include dyspnea (breathlessness), paroxysmal nocturnal dyspnea (evening dyspnea attacks), orthopnea (dyspnea when lying down), hemoptysis (bloody cough), palpitations, fatigue, and angina.
+Mitral stenosis symptoms may include dyspnea (breathlessness), paroxysmal nocturnal dyspnea (evening dyspnea attacks), orthopnea (dyspnea when lying down), bloody cough, palpitations, fatigue, and angina.
 Additionally, one may experience swelling of the feet and ankles (edema) and repeat respiratory infections such as bronchitis.
 Rarely, heart attacks and stroke may occur.

 What causes mitral valve stenosis?